clientIO/joint/examples/link-labels-ts/README.md

-# JointJS Link Label Rotation
+# JointJS Link Label Tools

+The example shows different tools for editing labels.

 ## Setup

 Use Yarn to run this demo.